AugChiang/sam3-LoRA/README.md

 outputs/sam3_lora/lora/mask_decoder/
 ```

-The SAM3 segmentation head is intentionally not PEFT-wrapped because SAM3 runs it through an activation-checkpoint wrapper that requires the original forward signature.
+The SAM3 segmentation head is intentionally **NOT** PEFT-wrapped because SAM3 runs it through an activation-checkpoint wrapper that requires the original forward signature.

 ## How To Run Inference